 As luxury and streetwear merged, jeans found themselves as the odd staple out.
 Sure, it's denim, probably the most popular fabric on the planet, so it's always going to be "in" in some respects.
 But take a look over street style galleries from the past few years and you'll see a ton of luxury track pants, suiting, and crazy trousers, but not too much denim.

 If jeans never truly went away, at least now they've come into sharp focus.
-As maximalism becomes played out, some people just want a nice pair of straight leg jeans that look smart with their heels and loafers.
-Others, however, dispute that ugly and irony-indebted trends are going anywhere, which is why you have the likes of Hedi Slimane — in one of recent fashion’s more puzzling volte-faces — sending bootcuts down the runway for Celine.
-Even weirder is the once mooted return of early '90s monstrosities like those by JNCO, which perhaps explains why off-the-wall denim designers Ksenia Schnaider, Bstroy, and GmBH are making avant-garde jeans that people are actually into (in the coming months, look out for a funky Levi’s project from jack-of-all-trades creative Tremaine Emory, too).
+As maximalism becomes played out, some people just want a nice pair of straight leg jeans that look smart with their sneakers or mules.
+On the other end of the spectrum is the once mooted return of early '90s monstrosities like those by JNCO, which perhaps explains why off-the-wall denim designers Ksenia Schnaider, Bstroy, GmBH and Y/Project are making avant-garde jeans that people are actually into.
 Unlike the era's mentioned before, where one pervading style reigned supreme, there's never been more selection to choose from.
 Among the cool kids, both conservative and outré styles are coexisting harmoniously.

 The ultimate proof that jeans are "back," however?
 The fact Luka Sabbat, once an unbeliever, has done a 180 and has regularly been seen wearing denim.
 If he can be convinced, then so can anyone.

 Marni Abstract Wide Leg Jeans